Research question (BP1)

 Initial flaw no 2

 I didn’t realise that not everyone relates belonging to having a healthy network of people.
-For me, this was so clearly correlated based on my own life experiences that, again, I jumped ahead to an assumption that this link should be obvious.
+For me, this was so clearly correlated based on my own life experiences that, again, I jumped ahead to assume that this link should be obvious.
 I was neither able to explain it well enough nor had I evidence for this claim.

 References